TitoNicolaDrugman/ProgrammingExam/README.md

 🏰 "Castles War" - A Strategy Game Project 🏹

-I had the fantastic opportunity to embark on a captivating journey in the world of game design with my final exam project, "Castles War." 🎮
+I had the opportunity to embark on a captivating journey in the world of game design with the Computer Programming exam project "Castles War." 🎮

 🔸 Overview:
-"Castles War" is a thrilling 2D side-view strategy game crafted using the dynamic pygame library. 🚀 This project challenged me to flex my creative muscles and dive deep into the realm of game development.
+"Castles War" is a 2D side-view strategy game crafted using different pygame library. 🚀 This project challenged me tostart diving deep into the realm of game development and programming.

 🔹 Gameplay:
 In this action-packed game, two players engage in a fierce battle, each taking control of their castle 🏯, complete with a protective wall, vital buildings, and formidable units.
 The ultimate goal?
 Demolish your opponent's wall and claim victory! 💥